Bill of Sale Form

-While a bill of sale is an essential part of the sale process, it does not prove ownership; only a title transfer proves ownership of a vehicle.
+While a bill of sale is an essential part of the sale process, it generally does not prove ownership; only a title transfer proves ownership of a vehicle.
 However, a bill of sale is an essential part of the sale process.
 In order to fully complete the sale, remember to transfer your title right away.

 As a buyer, you should NEVER go into a sale without educating yourself about your potential purchase.
 If you neglect to learn about a vehicle's history prior to buying, you could get stuck with a lemon that will drain your money and time for years.